Oisota/MyBlog/src/blog/long-functions.md

 Brian Will talks about similar ideas in [this](https://youtu.be/QM1iUe6IofM?t=2235) video.

 # Addendum
-Ideally, I would like if languages had some concept of creating a private scope within a function.
+Ideally, languages should provide a construct for creating private scopes within functions.
-It could look something like:
+In JavaScript, it could look something like this:

 ```javascript
 function myFunction() {